ruby-grape/grape/README.md

 representative entity.
 This can still be overridden by using the `:with` option or an explicit `represents` call.

-### Hypermedia
+### Hypermedia and Roar

-You can use any Hypermedia representer, including [Roar](https://github.com/apotonick/roar).
-Roar renders JSON and works with the built-in Grape JSON formatter.
-Add `Roar::Representer::JSON` into your models or call `to_json` explicitly in your API implementation.
+You can use [Roar](https://github.com/apotonick/roar) to render HAL or Collection+JSON with the help of [grape-roar](https://github.com/dblock/grape-roar), which defines a custom JSON formatter and enables presenting entities with Grape's `present` keyword.

 ### Rabl